 Budget what Program activities, training, and competitions your Local Agency plans to engage in, and then manage within those parameters.
 Prepare budgets by consulting the Local Agency leadership regarding intended goals, budget expenses, and revenue based on prior performance.
 Budgets are typically prepared during the third or fourth quarter of the current year for the following year, and will be reviewed and approved by the Accredited Program prior to implementation.

 Reconcile expenses and revenue.

-On a monthly basis, reconcile expenses and revenue against the budgets with receipts.
-Generally, the Accredited Program will require quarterly reports to ensure that everything is accounted for and balanced.
+On a monthly basis, reconcile expenses and revenue against the budgets.

 Additional Financial Considerations